Prescriptions

 The NHS website offers details on how your medicine works, when and how to take it, possible side effects, and answers to common questions.

-If you want to talk to someone at your GP surgery about your prescription, fill out our medication query form.
+If you want to talk to someone at your GP surgery about your prescription, please contact the prescription line between 10:30am- 1:30pm (Monday- Friday)

 Medication reviews